Father of Georgia school shooting suspect arrested on charges including second-degree murder

 Classes were canceled Thursday at the Georgia high school, though some people came to leave flowers around the flagpole and kneel in the grass with heads bowed.

-Gray was being held Thursday at a regional youth detention facility.
-His first court appearance was scheduled for Friday morning.

-He has been charged in the deaths of students Mason Schermerhorn and Christian Angulo, both 14, and teachers Richard Aspinwall, 39, and Christina Irimie, 53, according to Georgia Bureau of Investigation Director Chris Hosey.

-At least nine other people — eight students and one teacher at the school in Winder — were wounded and taken to hospitals.
+At least nine other people — eight students and one teacher at the school in Winder — were wounded in the shooting and taken to hospitals.
 All were expected to survive, Barrow County Sheriff Jud Smith said.

+Isaiah Hooks, an Apalachee High School football player, said he was in a nearby classroom when the shooting started.

+“It was rough, just hearing my peers and hearing the sounds, just knowing that people ended up getting hurt,” he said.

 Authorities have not offered any motive or explained how the suspect obtained the gun and got it into the school of roughly 1,900 students in a rapidly developing area on the edge of metro Atlanta’s ever-expanding sprawl.

-Note: This story has been updated to correct the death toll at Sandy Hook Elementary to 26, not 20, and the spelling of Cristina Irimie’s first name, which authorities initially released as Christina.